kopsha/hopeless-programming/index.md

 meaningless.
 If you want order, go somewhere else — here, chaos rules and sanity is a forgotten concept.

-If you want to become the Rick Sanchez of programming, congratulations — you're home.
+If you want to become the Rick Sanchez of programming, congratulations.
+You're home.

 It's not really that hard:
 - Make your code slightly more twisted than necessary and watch the chaos unfold.